This Lasagne is made with an easy Homemade Bechamél Sauce, a rich and tender Beef Ragù and Cheese as far as the eye can see. What’s not to love?

 Beef Ragu Sauce for Lasagne

-A beef ragu in Italian cuisine, just simply means a meat based sauce (often served with pasta).
+A beef ragu in Italian cuisine, just simply means a meat-based sauce (often served with pasta).
 This truly is the heart and soul of every lasagne.
 On the flip side, this is the part that really takes time.

-It makes the world of difference in terms of developing the flavour of the meat sauce AND allows the sauce to reduce.
+My number one tip for the best lasagne is to cook your ragu low and slow.
+It makes a world of difference in terms of developing the flavour of the meat sauce AND allows the sauce to reduce.
 This is important so your lasagne doesn’t end up too watery and sloppy at the end.

 Lasagne with Bechamel Sauce

 For those of you who aren’t sure, Bechamel sauce (otherwise known as ‘white sauce’) is a roux made of butter, flour and milk.
 It adds a nice creamy layer to the lasagne.
-For a Bechamel sauce in a lasagne I add a hefty amount of parmesan and nutmeg, just for extra flavour.
+For a Bechamel sauce in a lasagne, I add a hefty amount of parmesan and nutmeg, just for extra flavour.

-How to make Bechamel Sauce (quick summary)
+How to make Bechamel Sauce - 4 step by step photos

 Tips for the Best Lasagne